 Renal vein thrombosis occurs when the veins leaving the kidneys (the renal veins) become blocked.
 The renal veins carry the filtered blood away from the kidneys to the rest of the body.

-Renal atheroembolism results from a buildup of fatty material that blocks the renal arterioles (the smallest section of blood vessels leading to the capillaries).
+Renal atheroembolism results from a buildup of fatty material that blocks the renal arterioles (the smallest section of blood vessels leading to the capillaries) and usually affects both sides of the body.
 Cholesterol and lipids (fats) may also build up on the lining of the blood vessels, causing them to narrow.

 Renal artery occlusion occurs when the renal arteries become closed off, either partially or totally, by an embolism (a blood clot or foreign substance that blocks a blood vessel) or hardening of the arteries.
 Hardening of the arteries occurs when cholesterol, calcium, and other substances line the arteries.
 Embolisms can be caused by heart disease, surgery, trauma, or tumours.